BirkanGokbag/SLKB-Analysis-Pipeline/docs/pipeline.md

 ### SLKB Pipeline Template

 A template has been prepared that follows through the guide's steps.
-Feel free to install it from its GitHub [link](https://www.google.com) following SLKB package's installation.
+Feel free to install it from its GitHub [link](../SLKB/files/pipeline.ipynb) following SLKB package's installation.
 ### Starting with a local database (SLKB Schema)

 First, we start with creating a local database to store the CRISPR synthetic lethality data at hand.
-We start by creating a database named **myCDKO_db** at the desired location.

-Note: The pipeline will add in the scores one at a time **after** the counts and sequence files will be deposited to the database.
-Thus, foreign key (FK) constrait will fail.
-For that reason, in the pipeline, the starting database starts with foreign keys disabled by default.

-Alternatively, you could enable them, run every scoring method, and insert into the tables in one transaction.
-However, due to the runtimes in some of the scores being very high, this is not recommended.
+SLKB supports mysql and sqlite3 at this time.
+A URL object is passed that will then create the database via stored schemas.

 ```
-db_engine = create_SLKB(location = os.getcwd(), name = 'myCDKO_db', disable_foreign_keys = True)
+url_object = sqlalchemy.URL.create(
+    "mysql+mysqlconnector",
+    username="root",
+    password="password",  # plain (unescaped) text
+    host="localhost",
+    port = '3306',
+    database="SLKB_mysql",
+)
+url_object = 'sqlite:///SLKB_sqlite3'

+SLKB_engine = sqlalchemy.create_engine(url_object, pool_size = 0)

+# create the database at the url_object
+SLKB.create_SLKB(engine = SLKB_engine, db_type = 'sqlite3') # or mysql
 ```

 ### Preparing Data for Insert